diehlpk/diehlpk.github.io/about.md

 <li>High Performance Computing</li>
 </ul>
 <h4>Work and Research</h4>
-Currently I am a PhD candidate and research assistant at the Institute for Numerical Simulation at the university of Bonn.
-More dtails about my <a href="http://schweitzer.ins.uni-bonn.de/people/diehl.html">reasearch</a>...
+Currently I am a PhD candidate and research assistant at the Institute for Numerical Simulation at the University of Bonn.
+More details about my <a href="http://schweitzer.ins.uni-bonn.de/people/diehl.html">reasearch</a>...
 <p>
 <p>
 <center>